 More often than not, financing is required to fund the construction of the property prior to a long-term mortgage facility.
-This is provided by way of a ‘Bridging Facility’, which is essentially a short-term loan usually not exceeding 1 year that is granted to enable the construction of the residence.
+This is provided by way of a ‘Bridging Facility’, which is essentially a short-term loan usually not exceeding one (1) year that is granted to finance the construction of the residence.
 TTMF provides a bridging facility at the same rate of interest that will apply to the long-term mortgage financing.
 This is an added benefit to TTMF customers, as typically other institutions charge an interest rate for bridging finance that is higher than the long-term mortgage rate.

 The funds for the Bridging Facility will be disbursed in accordance with the schedule provided by the builder’s estimate and certified by the QS report.
-Interest on the Bridging Facility is payable monthly on the balance of the loan outstanding.
-When the loan has been fully drawn, Bridging Interest continues to be due monthly on the total loan amount, until the Completion Certificate is submitted.
+Interest on the Bridging Facility is payable monthly on the balance of the funds advanced.
+When the loan has been fully drawn, Bridging Interest continues to be due monthly on the total funds advanced, until the Completion Certificate is submitted.

 A major issue to be mindful of during bridge financing is the proper management of cash flows.
 Your mortgage officer is available to advise on this.

-It is, therefore, vital when planning for the construction of your new home that your budgeting process also makes provision for the payment of Bridging Interest.
+It is also vital when planning for the construction of your new home that you for the payment of Bridging Interest.

 On the completion of construction, the Building Inspector attached to the Regional Corporation must inspect the house.
 The Building Inspector is required to ensure that the house has been constructed in accordance with the approved building plans and meets minimum safety and hygiene standards.